true

 SUB-CRITERION C5 – UNDEFINED AGGREGATIONS

-Drivers for the aggregation are poorly understood, but research suggests that Isla de la Plata provides both a good cleaning and social environment during the day, and the Island’s proximity to the continental shelf-edge provides Oceanic Manta Rays with access to productive nearby habitats (continental shelf edge) to feed during the night (Burgess et al. 2016; Burgess et al. 2017; Guerrero & Hearn 2017).
+Drivers of these aggregations are poorly understood, but research suggests that Isla de la Plata provides both a good cleaning and social environment during the day, and the island’s proximity to the continental shelf-edge provides Oceanic Manta Rays with access to productive nearby habitats (continental shelf edge) to feed during the night (Burgess et al. 2016, 2018; Guerrero & Hearn 2017).
+Stable isotope and fatty acid analyses showed that Oceanic Manta Rays around Isla de la Plata are not feeding predominantly on surface zooplankton; instead, the majority of dietary intake is mesopelagic in origin (Burgess et al. 2016, 2018).
+In other parts of the world, this species uses deep waters to feed (Stewart et al. 2016).

 SUBMIT A REQUEST